msuzio/StoreExample/Stories.md

 Correcting bad design points and poor structure

 * ~~Item should not throw an Exception in the constructor.~~
-   * ~~This mis-feature is spread out smongst the code base.
+   * ~~This mis-feature is spread out amongst the code base.
 Touch all areas as needed.~~

 ## Iteration Five: